jorosz/react-rater-plus/README.md

 }
 ```

-*Note 1:*  It is still possible to do CSS customization the 'old-way' and assign a `className` property to the rater and use CSS navigation based on this class in the application's CSS.
-It's rather recommended to use the method above since by adopting react-css-themr themes the entire application can be themed more easily.
+### Raw theming/styling

-*Note 2:* In extreme cases it may be necessary/more simple to import the so-called raw `Rater` component which does not contain ANY default theming or CSS.
-In this case the entire theme has to be provided to the component via a `theme` property.
+In extreme cases it may be simpler to import the so-called raw `Rater` component which does not contain ANY default theming or CSS from the `{Rater}` export.
+Because the raw component lacks any styling, the entire theme has to be provided to the component via a `theme` property as a CSS module object:

 ```javascript
 import theme from './entire-rating-styling.css'